8bitbuddhist/PixelMaestro/docs/maestro.md

 ```c++
 maestro.update(runtime);
 ```
+You can also force the Maestro to update using `maestro.update(runtime, true)`.
+This bypasses the refresh rate and immediately updates all components (except those that do their own internal time tracking, e.g. Animations).

 ## Changing the Refresh Rate
 The refresh rate is the amount of time (in milliseconds) between redraws.
 On each refresh, each Section's `update()` method is called, which triggers a redraw of the Section's Pixels.
 You can get the refresh rate using `get_refresh_interval()` and set the refresh rate using `set_refresh_interval()`.